-Why become self employed?
+Why become self-employed?

-There has never been a better time to become self employed as an independent consultant.
+There has never been a better time to become self employed.
 In fact, more than 32 million U.S. workers have embarked upon the path to date.
 It is a heady time in the U.S. workforce landscape, with many options for pursuing your passion.
 We know from the State of Independence in America, the industry’s longest running study of independent professionals in America, that the cataclysmic workforce shifts of the past decades have fueled a new kind of productivity, wealth and personal growth opportunity for American workers and companies.
 We also know that the majority of those who chose the independent path are very satisfied and plan to continue working as an independent.

 Today, more work is defined in projects, and it is cost and resource efficient to outsource and pay for results.
 This shift has intersected with the underlying revolution of American workers in search of greater control of their destiny, and the desire to do work aligned with their passion and expertise.

-Are you ready to be a self employed professional?
+Are you ready to be self-employed?

 While it’s exciting to take control of your career path, lifestyle and income, there are also many questions surrounding how to become a consultant.
 What steps should you take to prepare?
 What do you need to get started as an independent consultant?
 How do you leave your employer?

 Successful independent consultants come from all walks of life, but they share a common trait of being planners.
 They are savvy professionals who do their research, ask good questions and then do the work to reach their goal.
 From whether or not they have the right number of pennies in the piggy bank to venture out to how to handle the difficult but exciting conversation with a spouse (whether about benefits or childcare management), they are going to look for real-life advice and references before taking the leap.

 9 Steps to transitioning from full time employee to self-employed

 Follow these 9 steps to make a smooth transition to self employment.

 When you are considering self employment, assess your readiness by examining whether you have the most common traits of successful independents: